Hoosiers vs. Hurricanes: Second Round Betting Trends, Record ATS, Home/Road Splits

 Indiana vs. Miami: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 4 seed Indiana Hoosiers (23-11) are 1.5-point favorites to advance to the Sweet 16 of the NCAA Tournament when they play the No. 5 seed Miami Hurricanes (26-7) on Sunday at 8:40 PM on TNT.
-The over/under is set at 145.5 for the matchup.
+The No. 4 seed Indiana Hoosiers (23-11) and the No. 5 seed Miami Hurricanes (26-7) play in the NCAA Tournament second round, both looking to secure a place in the Sweet 16 of the Midwest Region bracket when they meet on Sunday at MVP Arena, starting at 8:40 PM.
+Indiana is a 1.5-point favorite in the Round of 32 matchup, which airs on TNT.
+The matchup's over/under is 144.5.

 Indiana vs. Miami Odds & Info